-Every member of The National Fraternity of Phi Gamma Nu shall abide by all applicable liquor and drug control laws of the State or other jurisdiction, including Colleges and Universities, while participating in a Fraternity event.
-Reasonable precautions will be taken by the chapter to prevent excessive consumption of alcoholic beverages and to ensure the safety of Fraternity members or any other individuals attending any Fraternity event.
+Every member of PGN shall abide by all applicable liquor and drug control laws of the State or other jurisdiction, including Colleges and Universities, while participating in an official PGN event.
+Reasonable precautions will be taken by the chapter to prevent excessive consumption of alcoholic beverages and to ensure the safety of all members or any other individuals attending any the event.

-All premises used for Phi Gamma Nu operations, must meet all local fire/health codes and standards as well as any applicable federal, state, county and municipal laws, ordinances and regulations.
+All premises used for PGN operations, must meet all local fire and health codes and standards as well as any applicable federal, state, county and municipal laws, ordinances and regulations.

 Members, employees, council members and other shall not discriminate on the basis of race, color, creed, national origin, ancestry, sexual orientation, age or physical or mental disability, religion, marital status, military status, order of protection status and unfavorable military discharge.

 Bullying is defined as misconduct that is characterized by the aggressor(s) repeatedly engaging in negative actions against another student in an attempt to exercise control over the victim.
 This includes, but is not limited to physical abuse, verbal abuse and physiological abuse.

 PGN believes that all students have a right to a safe and healthy environment.
 As such, The National Fraternity of Phi Gamma Nu maintains a zero-tolerance bullying policy.
 Members of the organization shall not bully or harass another members, whether it takes place on or off school property, at a PGN sponsored event or not.

 Hazing is any action taken or situation created intentionally or unintentionally, whether on or off fraternity premises, to an individual or a group, new or established: